 Reinsurance Ceded - In the normal course of business, the Company seeks to limit its exposure to loss on any single insured and to recover a portion of benefits paid by ceding premium to other insurance enterprises or reinsurers under excess coverage contracts or specific transfer of risk agreements.
 The Company remains primarily liable as the direct insurer on the risks reinsured.
-Reinsurance premiums paid and reinsurance premiums incurred but not paid are deducted from net premium income in the accompanying statutory basis statements of operations.
+Reinsurance premiums paid and reinsurance premiums incurred, but not paid are deducted from net premium income in the accompanying statutory basis statements of operations.
 Any amounts due to the Company pursuant to this agreement are recorded as amounts recoverable from reinsurers in the accompanying statutory basis statements of admitted assets, liabilities, and capital and surplus.

-The Company has an insolvency-only reinsurance agreement.
+The Company has excess loss and insolvency-only reinsurance agreements with UnitedHealthcare Insurance Company ("UHIC") (see Note 10 and Note 23).